happyhorseshoe/QA_Class_TestCaseTarget/TestPlanTarget.md

 >Description: What happens when an item is out-of-stock at home store. <br>

 Preconditions: Browser capable of supporting the site.
-Location services turned on device.
+Device has location services turned on.
 Logged into account.
 Have an item in your shopping cart that is not available at home store. <br>

 Test Steps:
 1. Click on shopping cart icon